yoelmatveyev/marthue/INFO.md

 If several blocks are identically labeled, the function call chooses randomly one of them.

-Importantly, calling a non-existent fuction or return without a corresponding former call causes the entire program to halt.
+Importantly, calling a non-existent function or return without a corresponding former call on the stack causes the entire program to halt.

 # Syntax